imUmer/AspDotNet/README.md

 - [ ] Razor Pages can't coexist in an ASP.NET Core MVC app.

 - [X] A productivity advantage of Razor Pages is that it keeps together what tends to change together for views in your app.
+**Reason:
   **Use Razor Pages to keep ASP.NET Core pages organized in a simpler way.
 All view (page) specific logic and page properties (view model) can be kept in the same proximity.**

 Update readme